 Worth noting my friend M.L.
 Brennan (college professor and vampire author) heard this line of thought from me a while back and pointed out all of this continued (arguably got a lot worse) in the ‘90s when college loans became a serious for-profit business.
 Higher education became less about, well, education and more about making money.
 So it’s not surprising MFA programs multiplied like bunnies shortly after that.
 You want to go to college for what?
 Yeah, sure, we’ve got a program for that.
 Just sign your loan papers…

 And that’s how writing became something that’s taught.
 Colleges and universities just wanted the money.
 Which also meant now they needed to make up rules and guidelines and formulas to try to teach all these things.
-Because if there weren’t any rules, they wouldn’t be able to issue grades and some students couldn’t do better than others.
+Because if there weren’t any rules, they wouldn’t be able to issue grades.
+Some students couldn’t do better than others.
 Which would mean this “degree” I got is… well, kinda pointless.
 Maybe even worthless.

 Which brings us to the last thing I’m going to say about MFA programs—their abysmal success rate.
 Seriously.
 For most college degrees (of any level), we say “making a living at it” is more or less the end goal of getting the degree.
 If I go to school to be, say, a high school teacher, and 83% of us in that program become high school teachers, that’s a pretty successful program, right?